Drizzt1991/battlegrounds/docs/Networking.rst

 We operate the **message** term here, because it can be of arbitrary size and MAY be split into several UDP packets for delivery.

+Those channels operate using private MSG and MSG_ACK packets, described below.

+Sender's algorithm:

+    * While not all MSG's ACK received
+        * For each non ACK'ed block in splitted msg
+            * Send block's MSG packet
+        * Wait up to ``retransmission_timeout`` milliseconds for all MSG_ACK's

+Receiver's algorithm:

+    * If msg_id lower than last known MSG (with check for overflow):
+        * Just send MSG_ACK this message and skip, as MSG already delivered
+        * Return
+    * If it's the first MSG block received:
+        * Allocate MSG buffer
+    * Write MSG block data to MSG buffer
+    * Send MSG_ACK for this block
+    * If MSG buffer is full:
+        * Yield msg to application

 UDP binary object presentation
 ``````````````````````````````